 As a student of economics, you'll become adept in combining quantitative analysis with insight into human behavior, with crunching numbers and weighing cultural factors to better understand societies.
 As an economist, the issues you investigate – health care, international relations, income inequality and more – are the issues that shape societies.

-At St. Norbert, you may earn a Bachelor of Science degree in economics or economics teaching.
+At St. Norbert, you may earn a Bachelor of Arts degree in economics or economics teaching.
 You also may pursue a minor in either field.
 Your economics degree will prepare you to enter the workforce or pursue graduate studies in various disciplines.

 An Economics Degree at Work